-Gyrodactylus salaris is a nationally listed (List 3) notifiable disease in Norway and it is listed under "Fish diseases" by the World Organisation for Animal Health (OIE).
-Surveillance of G. salaris, aiming to declare freedom from the parasite in treated rivers, has been ongoing since the early 1980s.
+Gyrodactylus salaris is included in the list F of nationally listed and notifiable diseases, and Norway has implemented national measures for the parasite which comply with Regulation (EU) 2016/429, article 226 (3).
+Gyrodactylus salaris is also listed as a notifiable aquatic animal disease by the World Organization for Animal Health (WOAH).
+Surveillance for G. salaris, aiming to declare freedom from the parasite in treated rivers, has been ongoing since the early 1980s.
 The Norwegian Veterinary Institute (NVI) coordinates the surveillance programme on behalf on the Norwegian Food Safety Authority (NFSA) and publishes the overall results in annual reports available on the website of the Norwegian Veterinary Institute (NVI) (www.vetinst.no).